mhenke/cfwheels-training/00-upandrunning.md

 * Extends: Controller
 * Click Finish

-Our new component opened automatically and we'll add some code in between the "cfcomponent" instructions.
+Our new component opened automatically and we'll add some code in between the ```cfcomponent``` instructions.
 Let's try some experiments… To view our first experiment, we'll go to [http://wheels.local/index.cfm/examples/one:http://wheels.local/index.cfm/examples/one.Enter](http://wheels.local/index.cfm/examples/one:http://wheels.local/index.cfm/examples/one.Enter) each of these instructions and observe the results:

 ```cfm
 <cffunction name="one">